klausahrenberg/WThermostatBeca/README.md

 3. <YOUR_TOPIC>/message can contain 2 strings: 'unknown' for unknown commands received from MCU or 'error' for error messages.

 You can send the following commands to the device:
 1. <YOUR_TOPIC>/schedules/0 to request for the schedules.
 The schedules come back in 3 separate messages for workday, saturday and sunday
+2. <YOUR_TOPIC>/state/0 to request the state record of the device.
-2. <YOUR_TOPIC>/webService/true|false can be called with an bool to switch the web service on or off
+3. <YOUR_TOPIC>/webService/true|false can be called with an bool to switch the web service on or off
-3. <YOUR_TOPIC>/mcucommand sends directly serial mcu commands to the device.
+4. <YOUR_TOPIC>/mcucommand sends directly serial mcu commands to the device.
 The has to be a string in hexa-form without the checksum buyte at the end, e.g. to set the desired temperature to 24.5C: "55 aa 01 07 00 08 02 02 00 04 00 00 00 31".
 This command is only for testing of unknown Tuya MCU commands and will not be required for regular work with the device.
-### State - json structure
+### State record - json structure
-The state of the device is send in follwing json structure:
+The state record of the device is send in follwing json structure:
 ```json
 {
   "deviceOn":false,